 Living in the Capital of the United States comes with the reward of being at the center of activity that shapes our nation: politics, culture, and economics.
 There is no lack of variety of entertainment or internationally acclaimed dining and shopping here.
 The unfortunate effect of Washington’s high level of livability, alongside Amazon’s HQ2 announcement, is sky-high rent prices.

-Where Are DC’s Most Affordable Neighborhoods?
+Where Are Most Affordable Neighborhoods in DC?

 It might be surprising to hear, but there are still pockets of affordability in the city!
 Surprisingly, renters have a large selection of affordable neighborhoods to choose from when deciding where to live.
 Let’s take a deeper dive into the neighborhoods we found worthy of being deemed as “affordable” in DC standards.
 If you see a neighborhood you like, check out the available rentals we offer in the area.

 Here is our list of the 5 most affordable neighborhoods in Washington DC: